PluviophileYU/COSY/README.md

 bash preprocess.sh
 ```
 Some tips in extracting the syntax:

 (1) Do not turn on the `--fp16` flag since fp16 is not supported by stanza.

 (2) Sometimes stanza will collapse and the program keeps printing <skip this example> for all samples, you need to stop the processing, remove the corrupted file and restart the program.

-(3) If the extracting syntax is not working, feel free to drop me an email and I can share the syntax files.
+(3) If your extracting syntax is not working, feel free to drop me an email and I can share the syntax files.

 ### Training and Inference
 ```sh